 What is a miscarriage?

-There is no clear consensus as to the exact weeks of the pregnancy. when a miscarriage is defined, but most agree it's usually before the 20th week of pregnancy.
+There is no clear consensus as to the exact pregnancy week when a miscarriage is defined, but most agree it's usually before the 20th week of pregnancy.
 A "stillbirth" is the death of a fetus after 20 weeks of pregnancy.

-A miscarriage is more common than most people believe.
-Studies show that up to 50% of pregnancies end in miscarriage before the mother realizes she was pregnant (chemical pregnancy) and experts estimate that about half of all fertilized eggs die and are miscarried, usually even before the woman knows she is pregnant.
+Miscarriages occur in up to 50% of all known pregnancies.
+A miscarriage is a common, though often difficult, and often painful part of pregnancy.
+Studies show that many early miscarriages happen before the mother realizes she was pregnant (chemical pregnancy) and experts estimate that about half of all fertilized eggs die and are miscarried, usually even before the woman knows she is pregnant.
 Between 10-25% of all clinically recognized pregnancies will end in miscarriage, and most miscarriages occur before the 7th and 12th weeks of pregnancy.

 Early pregnancy loss